madacol/silvius-backend/README.md

 This is an essentially unmodified clone of Tanel Alumae's kaldi-gstreamer-server.
 In short, to run a Silvius server, first compile Kaldi with ./configure --shared.
 This can be an unmodified version of Kaldi.
-Then compile the gst-plugin with "make ext" in src/, and set the environment variable GST_PLUGIN_PATH to point at kaldi/src/gst-plugin.
+Then set KALDI_ROOT, clone and compile gst-kaldi-nnet2-online, and set the environment variable GST_PLUGIN_PATH to point at its src/ directory.
 Finally, run one master server and at least one worker.
 For more detailed instructions, see below.
 The built-in Tedlium example can be used as an uncustomized model.